VijayKumar4003/TriviaQuizApp/README.md

 I have created an online Tutorial Series for this repo on my YouTube Channel

-## Learn Tthe app Development of Trivia Quiz App in Android Studio
+## Learn the app Development of Trivia Quiz App in Android Studio
 Whose link is: https://youtube.com/playlist?list=PLYaEKGt6xfkv3r4VY5Mnw0-l7-aip42qE

 To get better idea how this app is created you can watch the entire series on YouTube.